ikernunezca/Medulloblastoma/README.md

 #### Before launching any of the scripts, please take a moment to check if you have installed the library dependencies of these scripts:

       R packages:
             CmmD (available to install at GitHub repository ikernunezca/CmmD).
-MAKE SURE YOU DOWNLOAD VERSION 1.0.0.
             BiocManager
             RCy3
             paxtoolsr